1.1K people follow this city

 Good 45 US AQI

 Interested in hourly forecast?
 Get the app

-This low figure was almost expected because it will have been affected by the COVID-19 pandemic as many vehicles were no longer in daily use because the offices were closed and the staff encouraged to work from home, in an attempt to halt the spread of the virus.
-Many factories and non-essential production units were also required to close which removed their emissions from the atmosphere, albeit on a temporary basis.
-Worldwide, cities reported a much better quality of air due to the general lack of traffic pollution in city centres due to the pandemic.
+Historically, records pertaining to air pollution have been kept since 2019 when the annual average figure was 15.0 µg/m³.
+In 2020, the figure recorded was 14.7 µg/m³ which fell into the “Moderate” classification.
+This reading may have been affected by the COVID-19 situation as many vehicles were no longer in daily use in an attempt to halt the spread of the virus.
+Many factories and non-essential production units were also required to close which removed their emissions from the atmosphere.

 1 Data source